agtz92/english-stuff-nextjs/blog/cash-app-elimina-transferencias-p2p-sin-comisiones-para-bitcoin.md

   <!--StartFragment-->

-  ### Compromiso continuo con Bitcoin y la innovación
+  ### Ongoing commitment to Bitcoin and innovation

-  **El futuro de Cash App en el mercado cripto**
+  **The future of Cash App in the crypto market**

-  A pesar del fin de las transferencias P2P de Bitcoin, Cash App sigue comprometida con ofrecer herramientas innovadoras y accesibles para usuarios de criptomonedas.
-La plataforma continuará apoyando transacciones a través de Lightning Network y la red de Bitcoin, fortaleciendo su enfoque en la seguridad y usabilidad.
+  Despite ending Bitcoin P2P transfers, Cash App remains committed to offering innovative and accessible tools for cryptocurrency users.
+The platform will continue supporting transactions via the Lightning Network and Bitcoin blockchain, emphasizing security and usability.

   <!--EndFragment-->